Intro

 The extended service times, operational complexity, and lack of fresh components suggest this is more about marketing positioning than fundamental improvement.

-But when your major upgrade is bigger trays and cheese crackers, while competitors are reimagining the entire economy experience, you’re not exactly setting ambitious goals.
+But when your major upgrade is bigger trays and cheese crackers while competitors reimagine the entire economy experience, you’re not setting ambitious goals.